filegrind/capns/README.md

 ```

 **Key Fields:**
-- `id` - The cap identifier using tag-based format
+- `id` - The cap URN using tag-based format
 - `command` - CLI command or method name for execution
 - `arguments` - Required and optional argument definitions with validation
 - `output` - Output schema and type information